 Protection of the Central Nervous System

 Nervous tissue is very soft and delicate, and the irreplaceable neurons are injured by even the slightest pressure, so nature has tried to protect the brain and the spinal cord by enclosing them within the bone (the skull and vertebral column), membranes (the meninges), and a watery cushion (cerebrospinal fluid).

 The three connective tissue membranes covering and protecting the CNS structures are the meninges.

 - Dura mater.
-The outermost layer, the leathery dura mater, is a double layered membrane where it surrounds the brain; one of its layer is attached to the inner surface of the skull, forming the periosteum (periosteal layer); the other, called the meningeal layer, forms the outermost covering of the brain and continues as the dura mater of the spinal cord.
+The outermost layer, the leathery dura mater, is a double-layered membrane where it surrounds the brain; one of its layers is attached to the inner surface of the skull, forming the periosteum (periosteal layer); the other, called the meningeal layer, forms the outermost covering of the brain and continues as the dura mater of the spinal cord.

 - Falx cerebri.
 In several places, the inner dural membrane extends inward to form a fold that attaches the brain to the cranial cavity, and one of these folds is the falx cerebri.

 - Tentorium cerebelli.
 The tentorium cereberi separates the cerebellum from the cerebrum.

 - Arachnoid mater.
 The middle layer is the weblike arachnoid mater; its threadlike extensions span the subarachnoid space to attach it to the innermost membrane.

 - Pia mater.
 The delicate pia mater, the innermost meningeal layer, clings tightly to the surface of the brain and spinal cord, following every fold.